post-hero-img

 Conclusion

 The article introduced different ways you prioritize the search results your user makes.
-The Site areas is suitable for boosting to multiple files (web pages, PDFs, Microsoft Office documents) on your domains.
+The Site areas are suitable for boosting to multiple files (web pages, PDFs, Microsoft Office documents) on your domains.
 The results can also be sorted by date and with Hidden keywords, you can assign your own keywords to pages where the keywords are missing.
 Pinned results give you the possibility to handpick search results and pin them permanently to the top of the search results.
-Synonyms take into account the different choices of words and enables the inclusion of users with varying language preferences.
+Synonyms take into account the different choices of words and enable the inclusion of users with varying language preferences.
 All of the features introduced above allow you to provide your users with the best results possible.

 Was this helpful?